NetaScale/SCAL-UX/docs/vm_notes.md

  or refer to where a page has been swapped out to. do we want pagers to operate at the anon level? logically then vnodes are implemented in terms of a vnode-pager for anons.)

+notes:
+ - pmap needs to be able to invalidate all PTEs across all maps mapping a particular physical address before we can implement putpage